WPP-Public/akqa-nz-silverstripe-starter-vite-ddev/README.md

 ## React components within Silverstripe

-In order to leverage the latest technologies you can build your front ends using React components.
-A `Banner` component has been setup as a demonstration but the steps to use them are like below.
+In order to leverage the latest technologies you can build your front-end using React components.
+A `Banner` component has been setup as a demonstration but the steps to use it is something like:

 1. Write your JSX component in `app/client/src/components/` with props etc
 2. Register your component in `app/client/src/state/Registry`.